I can't say thank you enough to Dr Shears for saving my husband. Wonderful surgeon very professional and caring!

 Dr. Larry L. Shears MD graduated from West Virginia University School of Medicine in 1991.

-Dr. Larry L. Shears MD often performs the following procedures:
+List of Procedures Dr. Larry L. Shears MD Performs:

 Find out everything you need to know about cardiothoracic surgeons and how they can treat you.